 Penalty for good with false Trademark: Penalty for selling products that are covered by a fake trademark or trade description: imprisonment for up to 2 years and/or fine.
 Imprisonment for up to 3 years and/or fine for a second or subsequent conviction.

 Due to the evident complexities in Intellectual property law, it’s important to delicate the matter through expert legal professionals.
-Furthermore, Experienced attorneys in CLP provide litigation services for any breach of Intellectual Property Law which includes issuing and/or reply legal notices for any infringement of the Intellectual Property rights, filing litigation, attending hearing etc.
+Furthermore, Experienced attorneys in CLP provide litigation services for any breach of Intellectual Property Law which includes issuing and/or replying to legal notices for any infringement of Intellectual Property rights, filing litigation, attending hearings etc.